iterative/dvc.org/content/docs/studio/self-hosting/configuration/git-forges/github.md

 ![](/img/studio-selfhosted-github-4.png)

-2. Replace [`localhost:8080`](http://localhost:8080) with your Studio domain and port if applicable.
+2. Replace [`localhost:8080`](http://localhost:8080) with your DVC Studio domain and port if applicable.

 3. Under permissions, set the following: